-The first one is Ka'upulehu, home of the Four Seasons and the legendary Kona Village Resort .
-You must have a room reservation—or at the very least, a lunch reservation—to get inside the gates.
+The first one is Ka'upulehu, home of the Four Seasons .
 Further up the road is Waikoloa .
 This resort isn't as picky; it'll let anyone inside.
 Plenty of visitors to other districts opt to spend a full day exploring Waikoloa.

-If there is one thing that brings people from around the world to the Kohala Coast, it is the golf.
+If there is one thing that brings people from around the world to the Kohala Coast, it's the golf.
 Most area courses rank among the top 100 in the United States.
-Hapuna Golf Course , Francis Brown I & II and the Waikoloa Village Golf Courses are all world-renowned.
+Hapuna Golf Course , Mauna Lani Resort Golf Club and the Waikoloa Village Golf Courses are all world-renowned.

 After Mauna Kea, things change.
 Beach parks dot the coastline, and little settlements crop up alongside the highway.
 The pace of life slows down to correspond with the speed limit.
 North Kohala is ranch land and coffee country.
-Buy coffee at Kohala Coffee Mill in downtown Hawi.
-Take a horseback excursion with Paniolo Adventures .
-Dine at Cafe Pesto or Bamboo .
+Take a horseback excursion with Paniolo Adventures , or dine at Cafe Pesto or Bamboo .

 Inland from Waikoloa is the town of Waimea.
 It's small and out-of-the-way, but it has an abundance of personality.
 Businesses here are usually family-owned, and many of them feature island-made products.